dougbtv/dougbtv.github.io/_posts/2025-05-09-vllm-fedora-multihost.markdown

 ### Using the official vLLM Docker image

-I picked up [the docs for using vllm's official docker image](https://docs.vllm.ai/en/stable/deployment/docker.html), which I think -- in most cases, this will probably work with more hardware, but as you'll see.
+I picked up [the docs for using vllm's official docker image](https://docs.vllm.ai/en/stable/deployment/docker.html), which I think -- in most cases, this will probably work with most hardware, but as you'll see, we needed a little bit more for the 50-series.

 And then I pulled with: